apache/metron/metron-platform/metron-common/README.md

 A bash script is provided to assist in performing backup and restore operations for Metron Ambari configurations and configurations stored in Zookeeper.

+If your Ambari Server is installed on a separate host from Metron, you may need to scp the upgrade_helper.sh script to the Ambari host along with the file `/etc/default/metron`

 ```
 # $METRON_HOME/bin/upgrade_helper.sh -h
 5 args required